India’s Luxury Watch Market: The New Geography of Power on the Wrist

 The old architecture of global luxury assumed that value radiated outward from a small number of centres and was consumed, at a premium, at the periphery.
 The formation now developing distributes the generation of value across multiple nodes, each with its own cultural grammar, its own collector logic, its own timeline.

 Understanding that shift requires reading India from the inside.
 The TEPA is the trade instrument.
 Behind it sits a consumer market that has developed its own philosophy of value — one in which a watch is chosen for what it knows rather than for what it announces.
 Indian business media describes the current moment as aspirational but informed: a buyer class shaped by decades of restricted access that arrived at brand knowledge before brand display, and that now reads material, craft, and provenance as the primary signals.
 The Economic Times documents this formation among India’s new elite as wealth whisperings — a quiet luxury sensibility that has less to do with imported trends and more to do with a cultural inheritance that long predates any European style conversation.
+Recent reporting by The Economic Times highlights the acceleration of luxury retail expansion in Mumbai and Delhi, supported by rising domestic demand and the gradual formalisation of distribution channels under TEPA.

 The Series | New Geographies | Featuring India